idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/plug_n_play.md

-# Plug-n-Play System Overview in Tensor Mechanics
+# Plug-n-Play System Overview in Solid Mechanics

-The tensor mechanics materials use a plug-and-play system where the main tensors used in the residual equation are defined in individual material classes in MOOSE.
-The plug-and-play approach used in the Tensor Mechanics module requires at least three separate classes to fully describe a material model.
+The solid mechanics materials use a plug-and-play system where the main tensors used in the residual equation are defined in individual material classes in MOOSE.
+The plug-and-play approach used in the Solid Mechanics module requires at least three separate classes to fully describe a material model.

 !alert note title=Three Tensors Are Required for a Mechanics Problem The three tensors that must be defined for any mechanics problem are the the strain